-The time to hire metric remains one of the top three key performance indicators for hiring teams.
+The time to hire metric remains one of the key performance indicators for hiring teams.
 You’d be surprised to learn that only 30% of companies are able to fill a role within 30 days.
 The remaining take anywhere between 1–4 months to make a hire!

 Taking too long to fill a role doesn’t just increase the cost per hire, but with it comes the risk of losing fast-moving (high quality) candidates.
-A whopping 57% of job seekers lose interest in a job if the hiring process is lengthy.
-In short, a long time to hire is bad for business.

-- The time it takes for the candidates to move between the stages (for example, from the application stage to the phone interview stage or from the phone interview stage to the in-person interview stage, and so on)
+- The time it takes for the candidates to move between the stages (for example, from the application stage to the phone interview stage or from the phone interview stage to the in-person interview stage, and so on).

-- The ratio of good to poor applications you typically get (this will help you diagnose if the slowdown is happening in the sourcing phase)
+- The ratio of good to poor applications you typically get (this will help you diagnose if the slowdown is happening in the sourcing phase).

 2. Establish a structured hiring process